centrica-engineering/nucleus-docs/docs/components/ns-timeline.md

 Uses a circle and implies nothing other than it is an event.

 ##### Icons
-Thes can be selected from a list to help convey meaning for each event and make it easier to identify a step.
+These can be selected from a list to help convey meaning for each event and make it easier to identify a step.
 If selected, all events will need an icon chosen from the list.

 ##### Numbers
 For use when an order should be shown.